shawnzxx/go-service/README.md

 1. Authorisation flow
    - After Authentication all passed, we can use claims to check what role and rights user have, then we can do Authorisation
    - We can pass authorisation flow to some 3rd party service like OPA (Open Policy Agent) to do authorisation, or we can do it in our own code

+## DB migrate
+we are using Darwin package to do DB migration, inside the migrate.sq, -- Version: 1.0x is important because Darwin package will use version to track current migration version in DB and schema table will keep migrated version in hash value if you need to change anything you need to create new version, if change on existing version which already migrated Darwin package will report error, since hash not matched.